 Research Involving Animals (IACUC)

-Before beginning research, testing, or teaching activities that involve the use of live vertebrate animals, the principal investigator must submit a Request to Use Animals application for review and approval by the Kent State Institutional Animal Care and Use Committee (IACUC).
+Before beginning research, testing, or teaching activities that involve the use of live vertebrate animals, the principal investigator must receive the approval of a Request to Use Animals application from Kent State Institutional Animal Care and Use Committee (IACUC).

 The IACUC has been established to uphold the University’s commitment to assuring humane care and use of animals in research and education.
 The IACUC is responsible for ensuring that research involving the use of animals at the University adheres to: